geo-smart/deep-snow/docs/github-actions.md

 `False` keeps the original depth-only behavior.

-`True` also applies the Hill depth-to-SWE model after depth prediction and uploads `*_swe.tif` and `*_density.tif` artifacts for each tile.
+`True` also applies the Hill et al. depth-to-SWE model after depth prediction and uploads `*_swe.tif` and `*_density.tif` artifacts for each tile.

 ## Search windows and retries

 The Actions workflows use the package's internal acquisition-search behavior.
-In the current implementation, predictions begin with a default search window around the requested dates, and the underlying local prediction workflow can expand that window if it cannot find usable acquisitions.
+In the current implementation, predictions begin with a default search window around the requested dates, and the underlying local prediction workflow will expand that window if it cannot find usable acquisitions.

 This is helpful operationally, but it also means the final inputs may come from a broader temporal window than you initially expected.
-The prediction summary and provenance metadata are therefore important for interpretation, especially when a result seems surprising.
+The prediction summary and provenance metadata are therefore important for interpretation.

 ## Artifacts